Skip to main content

 • Mount Gnomon Farm – Fancy a long table feast in an orchard?
 This mountainous north-west farm is the ultimate place for fresh cuisine and conversations with a view.

-Plot a course along the island’s wine trails and cider trails or the state’s Tasting Trail.
-Discover more tantalising seafood from our own cold waters and get the full guide on where to eat and drink in Launceston.
+Plot your journey along the island’s wine trails and cider trails or the state’s Tasting Trail.
+Discover more salty seafood from our island's cool waters and get the full guide on where to eat and drink in Launceston.

 Two teenagers stand inside a small wooden-panelled room, looking up at something hanging from the wall.
 A picture of a husky puppy is on the wall behind them.